InertialMicrocavitationRheometry/IMR_Bayesian_design/README.md

 ![overview](overview.png)

 Given a modeling parameter, $`\mathbf{\theta}=\{\mathcal{M},\, \mathbf{\theta}_{\mathcal{M}}\}`$, which includes a constitutive model and its material properties, and a design $\mathbf{d}$ that describes the experimental setup (e.g., the equilibrium radius), the Inertial Microcavitation Rheometry (IMR) approach numerically solved the spherically symmetric motion of bubble dynamics.
-* The current numerical implementation is based on `IMR_v1`.
+* The current numerical implementation is based on the main-release repository, `IMR_v1`.
 For more details, see [here](https://github.com/InertialMicrocavitationRheometry/IMR_v1).

 In computation, the complete flow states $\mathbf{q}$ include bubble radius, bubble-wall velocity, temperature, and other variables, but they are only partially observable and are denoted as $\mathbf{y}$.
 The process for the IMR-based sequential BOED is described as follows:
 * Optimal design: Maximizing the expected information gain (EIG) using Bayesian optimization (BO) to design the most informative cavitation experiments.